 When you have psoriasis, overactive T-cells in your blood collect in your skin, triggering skin cells to grow about 10 times faster than normal.
 You end up with thick red patches of itchy dry skin, often on your knees and elbows, and sometimes joint pain.

-Psoriasis is one of several autoimmune illnesses in which your immune system, designed to fight dangerous foreign cells, ends up attacking your own tissue.
-A new group of medications called biologics (lab-made versions of living cells) now calm down the immune system and have radically changed how autoimmune diseases are treated.
+Psoriasis is one of several autoimmune illnesses in which your immune system, designed to fight dangerous foreign cells, attacks healthy tissue.
+It’s a common problem, affecting millions of people around the world.

 Your case qualifies as moderate to severe if more than five to 10 percent of your skin is affected (the surface of one of your palms, including your fingers, would count as 1 percent).